croqaz/awesome-decentralized/README.md

 * [OnionShare](https://onionshare.org): Open source tool that lets you securely and anonymously share a file of any size.
 * [Open Bazaar](https://openbazaar.org): Decentralized network for P2P commerce online - using Bitcoin - that has no fees and no restrictions.
 * [Orbit](https://github.com/haadcode/orbit): Distributed, serverless, peer-to-peer chat application on IPFS.
-* [ORC](https://orc.network/): Onion Routed Cloud, a decentralized, anonymous, file storage platform.
+* [ORC ☠️](https://orc.network/): Onion Routed Cloud, a decentralized, anonymous, file storage platform.
 It uses the Tor network.
 * [Orion](https://github.com/Siderus/Orion): Easy to Use, Inter Planetary File System (IPFS) desktop client.
 * [Patchwork](https://github.com/ssbc/patchwork): Decentralized messaging and sharing app built on top of Secure Scuttlebutt (SSB).
 Another alternative interface is [Patchbay](https://github.com/ssbc/patchbay).
-* [Peertransfer](https://github.com/pguth/peertransfer): Send a file p2p and e2e encrypted using nothing but your browser.
+* [Peertransfer ☠️](https://github.com/pguth/peertransfer): Send a file p2p and e2e encrypted using nothing but your browser.
 * [PeerTube](https://github.com/Chocobozzz/PeerTube): Video streaming platform using BitTorrent directly in the web browser, with WebTorrent and Angular.
 Demo server at [peertube.cpy.re](https://peertube.cpy.re).
 * [Philes](https://github.com/chrismatthieu/philes): A simple IPFS-powered decentralized notepad app.
 * [Pleroma](https://pleroma.social): Federated social networking server built on open protocols.
 It is compatible with GNU Social, Mastodon, and many other ActivityPub and OStatus implementations.